 You find and introduce new tools to get the required results.

+You are constantly trying to improve the overall quality of Elements’ work.
 2) Has a naturally quality oriented mindset and ensures that Elements continues to deliver quality.

 You actively help others improve their output quality by, for instance, doing and promoting code reviews and proposing future-proof improvements.